NavalShah/PygameSpaceShooter/README.md

-# Trying to modify already existing code
+# Spacae Shooter using pygame
-I plan to change the sprites as well as the hitboxes and making the game full screen in the future.
+Modifying the space shooter to make it full screen using the pygame library.